Malaku E. Bayen: Legacy

 A propagator of Black internationalism, Malaku Bayen's contributions to the subject of black unity and the Ethiopian effort toward freedom are left largely unreferenced.
 His legacy, however, did provide integral contributions toward the recognition of black unity.
 Bayen's insistence on establishing relations with the Afro-American community led to further interaction between them and the Ethiopian community.
 His attempts at stimulating international black brotherhood led to the professional advancement of many black working professionals.
 This, in turn, compounded the positive effect of black internationalism and furthered the cause of minority representation around the world.
 Following the advent of the Ethiopian War, Bayen intensified his efforts to unite the black community across continents.
 On September 28, 1936, he gave a speech at Rockland Palace, Harlem, that emphasized the continued sovereignty of Ethiopia, where he was met with significant approval.
 Furthermore, he created the Ethiopian World Federation, which is still active today, and at the time was integral in supporting the Ethiopian liberation movement and underlined the necessity of black unity as a hallmark of internationalism and freedom amongst races.

 His creation of the Voice of Ethiopia newspaper in 1937 was used as a method of stimulating support for black communities around the globe and helped pave the way to better international representation.
 His literary contributions are little known but highlighted in his book, "The March of Black Men, Ethiopia Leads," a comprehensive account of the Ethiopian people and their battle for independence.
 Bayen's close relations with Emperor Selassie and his continued commitment to pan-Africanism particularly in the United States cemented him as a foremost figure for Afro-Americans and others involved in volunteering with the Ethiopian Army, and his efforts in advocating for black unity have left a significant mark on black nationalism across the world.

 Death

 On May 4, 1940, after suffering from pneumonia and a series of mental breakdowns, Bayen died, leaving behind his wife and son, Malaku Jr. One year after his death, the Voice of Ethiopia seemingly dissolved, and all publications ceased.
-While the EWF still continues to exist, it is now more associated with the Rastafarian movement.
+While the EWF still continues to exist, it has been falsely associated with the Rastafarian movement but widely available for all black people and ran by African Americans as stated in the original Articles of Incorporation.